-Wesley visited Beverley again fifteen times between 1761 and 1790 as recorded in his journals:
+Wesley visited Beverley a total of 16 times between 1759 and 1790 as recorded in his journals.
+After 1759 he came on:

 *Saturday 27th June 1761 ‘I was constrained to leave them (Hull) early in the morning.
 At seven I preached in Beverley.’